corinnawiesner/notrudebuthonest-blog/_posts/2016-02-09-kitematic-enable-insecure-registry.md

 In order to use an insecure registry with [Kitematic](https://kitematic.com/), you can follow the steps below:

-* Login to the Kitematic box, e.g. double click in Virtualbox on the kitematic machine that is named 'default' by default :-)
+* Login to the Kitematic box, e.g. double click in VirtualBox on the kitematic machine that is named 'default' by default :-)
 * Edit the file `/var/lib/boot2docker/profile` and append to `EXTRA_ARGS` the `--insecure-registry` parameter:

 {% highlight sh %}